Xovee/casflow/README.md

 # CasFlow

 This repo provides a reference implementation of **CasFlow** as described in the paper:
-> Exploring Hierarchical Structures and Propagation Uncertainty for Cascade Prediction.
+> CasFlow: Exploring Hierarchical Structures and Propagation Uncertainty for Cascade Prediction.
-> Fan Zhou, Xovee Xu, Kunpeng Zhang and Goce Trajcevski.
+> Fan Zhou, Xovee Xu, Kunpeng Zhang, Siyuan Liu and Goce Trajcevski.
 > Submitted for publication.

 ## Basic Usage